kaz-utashiro/greple/README.md

 Environment variable GREPLEOPTS is used as a default options.
 They are inserted before command line options.

-Before starting execution, _greple_ reads the file named '.greplerc' on user's home directory.
+Before starting execution, _greple_ reads the file named `.greplerc` on user's home directory.
 In rc file, user can define own options.
 There are three directives rc file: 'option', 'define' and 'help'.
 First argument of 'option' directive is user defined option name.
 The